IAI Research Fund for FAS/SEAS Faculty

 Award Amount: up to $75,000

 Eligible Applicants: FAS/SEAS ladder faculty (assistant, associate, or full) as well as Professors in Residence and Professors of the Practice; also, faculty from other Harvard schools who hold more than a 0 FTE appointment in FAS/SEAS.
-Faculty from other Harvard schools without an FAS/SEAS appointment [or with a 0 FTE FAS/SEAS appt] are welcome to participate as collaborators on funded projects.
+Faculty from other Harvard schools without a greater-than-zero FAS/SEAS appointment are welcome to participate as collaborators on funded projects.

-The goal of the IAI Competitive Research Fund is to support new research that will advance our understanding of the causes and consequences of inequality, including its implications for a range of outcomes from economic growth and political stability to crime, public health, family wellbeing, and social trust.
+The goal of the IAI Research Fund is to support new research that will advance our understanding of the causes and consequences of inequality, including its implications for a range of outcomes from economic growth and political stability to crime, public health, family wellbeing, and social trust; or that will test interventions or result in the development and dissemination of data, educational resources and/or policy guides.
 This call invites innovative ideas from the full range of academic disciplines with a particular emphasis on research that engages with the core themes of the FAS Inequality in America Initiative: Work, Family and Opportunity; Mobility and Migration; Governance, Citizenship and Social Justice; Science, Technology, Education and Health; American Inequality, Globally.

-The Inequality in America Initiative Competitive Research Fund will provide funding in the following categories:
+The Inequality in America Initiative Research Fund will provide funding in the following categories: